Pitbull Attack Statistics – Exposing Half-Truths & Great White Lies!

 Due to crossbreeding, most dogs are misidentified as pit bulls.
 With less than a 50% genetic match with true pit bulls, many modern pit bull-type dogs are a generic mixed breed.

-Despite their reputation, pit bull accounts for 6% of all dogs in the United States.
+A recent study of over 200k vet visits found that dogs called ‘pit bulls’ are the most popular breed in at least 21 states and the most popular dogs in the U.S. overall.
 In addition, over 18 million pit bull mixes live in the United States, many of which are used as service dogs or for guard dog duties.

 Many pit bull owners chose the breed for guard duties.
 Owners purposefully mistreat their pit bulls and starve them of affection in order to trigger their aggressive behavior.